 There are several things that you can do to cope with the aftermath of a traumatic experience:

 1. Seek professional help: If you are struggling to cope with the aftermath of a traumatic experience, it is important to seek professional help.
-A therapist can help you process your feelings and develop healthy coping mechanisms.
+Understanding healthy coping mechanisms is an important step in overcoming childhood trauma as an adult.
+A therapist can help you process your feelings and develop ways to deal with them so you can grow without feeling held back by your past.

 2. Connect with support: It is important to connect with others who have been through similar experiences.
 There are many online forums and support groups available.
 Talking to others who understand what you are going through can be very helpful.